BYUI-ECEN-361/ECEN-361-STM32-Lab-10-IPC-Examples/Documentation/Assignment.md

 ><br>
 >9.)
 Button_3 resets the mutex-protected global variable to “50.”
 It too, has to wait for the mutex to be granted.<br>

 >  Change the priority of the Reset to be osPriorityIdle.
-This is the lowest priority available.<br>
+This is the lowest priority available.
+Note that you will not find this priority type listed in the .ioc configuration, as it is intended to be used for idle threads.
+This priority must be manually set in the code.<br>
 ><br> Did you see any effect on the ability of Button_3 to reset the count?<br><br>
 ><mark>___________________________________________________________________________________________________________<br><br>
 >